The Office of

 Strategic Planning, through its neighborhood based partners, will administer and implement the Down Payment and Closing Cost Assistance (DPCC) / First Time Home Buyers Program.
 The City receives CDBG

 funds from the federal Department of Housing and Urban Development and uses these funds to provide assistance to first time homebuyers.
-Loan funds will be issued through the City of Buffalo
+Funding assistance will be distributed by the City of

 The goal of the DPCC / First-Time homebuyer’s Program is to expand home-ownership opportunities by providing financial assistance to low and moderate income first-time homebuyers

 for closing costs related to the purchase of their first home.
-Funds are provided as an interest-free conditional grant/loan with a five-year term that is secured by a second mortgage
+Funds are provided as a 0% interest conditional grant/deferred loan with a five-year term that is secured by a second

-on the property.
+mortgage on the property.
 You need not make any monthly payments toward this loan unless your home is sold, or transferred before the end of the term.
-In those cases, the full amount of the
+In those cases, the full amount

-loan will have to be repaid.
-If you reside in the property as your principal residence for the full five years, and meet all other program obligations, at the end of the five-year term, the
+of the loan will have to be repaid.
+If you reside in the property as your principal residence for the full five years, and meet all other program obligations, at the end of the five-year term,

 - The applicant must be